 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

-Morocco is a lower-middle income country in North Africa with one of the most diversified and developed economies in the continent.
+Morocco is a lower-middle income country in North Africa with one of the most diversified and developed economies on the continent.
 Despite its exposure to a succession of crises in recent years (the global financial crisis of 2008, protracted low growth in its European trading partners since 2009, and the onset of the Arab Spring in 2011), the Moroccan economy has remained resilient.
 Morocco has a number of comparative advantages that provide reasons for optimism for the country’s future.
 These include relative security compared to the rest of the region, an attractive geographical position for investors, a relatively diversified economic base, and a large pool of young workers.
 While the country does not have any hydrocarbon wealth, it does have an estimated 70 to 75 percent of the world’s reserves of phosphates, and is the third largest phosphate producer after the US and China.
 The phosphate and auto industry are the country’s top exports.

 Access to Finance

 In 2014, Morocco continued to develop the law for covered bonds that is intended to diversify funding sources and overcome maturity mismatches for the rapidly expanding mortgage market.
 In this law, only banks will be authorised for issuance, where the total amount of covered bonds must not exceed 20 percent of the total assets of the bank and the net present value of the cover portfolio must be, at any time, more than 105 percent of the net present value of the covered bonds.
 Selected loans for the cover portfolio must have a remaining capital under 80 percent of the value of the asset.
+The first covered bonds issues are expected for 2018.
+Covered bonds are expected to expand and diversify the sources of financing for mortgages.

 Morocco maintains promising capital markets for housing finance, with a diversity of financial institutions beyond banking.
 This includes a dynamic insurance sector, growing pension funds and the Casablanca Stock Exchange.
 Growth in the microfinance sector has been rapid in Morocco since the Microfinance Act was passed in 1999.
 The two largest microfinance institutions, Al Amana and Attawfiq, control 72 percent of the market and focus on women, who represent almost 80 percent of micro-borrowers in Morocco.
 MFIs together with the Moroccan government have set high goals for growth, 3.2 million clients and MAD25 billion (US$2.53 billion) in loans by 2020.
 Loans are given not only for the development of income-generating enterprises but also for housing purchase or construction as well as for connections to basic utilities.
 There are MFIs that offer non-collateralised housing finance micro loans The Moroccan Postal Service also plays a key role as a provider of depository, payments and other retail banking services for small savers via Al Barid Bank.
 With more than 1 800 branches, the postal service serves about 13 percent of the population, though it represents only two percent of total financial sector assets.

 Affordability remains an important challenge for housing in Morocco, a country where disparities remain high (income Gini coefficient of 40.9 in 2009).
-According to World Bank data from 2007, approximately nine percent of Moroccans live in absolute poverty, while another 12 percent of the population are living just above the poverty line.

 The 2013 Finance Law had set the nominal price for middle income housing at MAD6 000 per m² (US$607), for units ranging from 80m2 to 120m2.
 That price included all taxes.
 The 2014 Finance Law increased this maximum price to MAD6000 per m² excluding taxes, which gives a maximum price of US$74 457 for a 120 m² apartment.
 This type of housing is aimed at people earning up to US$2 068 a month.